julian-rose/FreeRTOS-for-Agon/README.md

 A second Beta demo is found in ./FreeRTOSv202212.01-LTS/FreeRTOS/Demo/Beta/DemoDEV/.
 This demonstrates the DEV API capabilities.
-Currently that is the full GPIO, UART and SPI APIs.
-DEV I2C API remains to be developed for the beta capability.
+Currently that is the full GPIO, UART and SPI APIS, together with the I2C Single-Master role API.
+DEV I2C Multi- Master role remains in development, and requires peer-Agon testing.

 <h5>Bosch BMP280 barometer bad batch?</h5>
 Note testing DEV SPI revealed a Bosch BMP280 barometer mfg#CFC-KU mounted on